delaford/docs/source/docs/game-assets.blade.md

 ])

 You can easily edit `.xcf` files using GIMP to add/modify/remove assets.
 Remember to update the `x`,`y` coordinates in their respective JavaScript files in `server/core/data` in `/foreground` and `/items` so that the respective image is shown in the tileset.

+## SCSS

+Sass style sheets for the game and UI.
+The main file `main.scss` groups everything from buttons to typography styles.

+## Tiles

+Where the main tilesets in-game reside.
+There is the foreground `objects.xcf` and background `terrain.xcf`.
+These can be edited using GIMP as you replace, add, modify tiles in-game.